 A laparoscopic ovarian cystectomy is a minimally invasive surgery that is used to remove a cyst in the ovary.
 Cysts are fairly common, and most are harmless.
 Some cysts, however, can cause pelvic pain or be cancerous.
 In such situations, your gynecologist may recommend that the cyst be removed.

 A laparoscopic ovarian cystectomy in Cleveland is readily available if your gynecologist determines you should have your cyst removed.
-Our caring medical team could discuss what this minimally invasive surgical procedure entails and its recovery process.
+Our caring medical team in Lyndhurst and Westlake could discuss what this minimally invasive surgical procedure entails and its recovery process.

 What Happens During Laparoscopic Ovarian Cystectomy Surgery?